 - That the Architectural Design includes the natural colour schemes and materials captured in the bulk of this report.
-This Architectural Design has currently proposed heights, disturbance areas & maximum footprint which are to be maintained, and clear-view fencing is used with a irregular alignment around the disturbance area only. - That the necessary measures be implemented during the construction phase to protect the natural vegetation, to control erosion, noise, dust and visual intrusion. - That external lighting restrictions and guidelines (a dark sky policy) be implemented. - That a landscape consultant is appointed to prepare and implement an appropriate indigenous landscape plan and to introduce measures for the removal and/or re-location of trees and shrubs and to protect the existing indigenous vegetation during and after the construction phase. - That a storm water management plan be implemented to mitigate the possibility of storm water across the site. - That the project engineers design the entrance driveway with appropriate alignment cut & fill, as well as storm water management measures. - That the recommendations of Heritage Western Cape regarding the Notice of Intent to develop be complied with.
+This Architectural Design has currently proposed heights, disturbance areas & maximum footprint which are to be maintained, and clear-view fencing is used with an irregular alignment around the disturbance area for the Preferred Layout, Layout-01 & Layout-02 only.
+The Clear View fencing for Layout-03 will have to be discretely aligned to minimize visual impact. - ❖ The clearing, trimming and rehabilitation of cleared trees and indigenous areas before and after the construction phase, must be done according to the procedures laid down by the Department of Forestry, Fisheries and the Environment. - That the necessary measures be implemented during the construction phase to protect the natural vegetation, to control erosion, noise, dust and visual intrusion.

+- That external lighting restrictions and guidelines (a dark sky policy) be implemented.
+This implies that: - o The external lighting must be limited to down-lighters, strategically positioned on the buildings and at walkways mounted against buildings and/or on bollards not higher than 1m above natural ground level or from finished floor levels, facing North. - o No flood lights & illuminated signage. - o The wattage of external down-lighters must each be limited to 7 Watts LED's. - o That all internal lights be limited to recessed ceiling lights and/or wall lights on walls facing North. - That no chandeliers be installed. - That hanging lights be limited to shielded/screened lights facing downwards. - That only indigenous trees, plants and shrubs be introduced in the rehabilitation of the building after construction. - ❖ That a storm water management plan be implemented according to the project engineer's recommendations, to mitigate the possibility of storm water across the site. - That the project engineers design the entrance driveway with appropriate alignment cut & fill, as well as storm water management measures. - ❖ That the recommendations of Heritage Western Cape regarding the Notice of Intent to develop be complied with.